 For young people:

-Provides advice and assistance to runaways, including resources, shelter, transportation, assistance in finding counseling, and transitioning back to home life.
+- The National Runaway Safeline, 800-RUNAWAY (800-786-2929): This org provides advice and assistance to young runaways, including resources, shelter, transportation, assistance in finding counseling, and transitioning back to home life.
 NRS frontline staff will also act as advocates and mediators if/as needed.

-Both provide telephone, online private one-to-one chat and email peer-support, as well as factual information and local resources for cities and towns across the United States.
+- The GLBT National Youth Talkline (youth serving youth through age 25), (800) 246-7743: This org provides telephone, online private one-to-one chat, and email peer-support, as well as factual information and local resources for cities and towns across the United States.